MellyFinnese/MellyFinnese/README.md

 - I care about how systems really fail, not just how they’re supposed to work.
 - Curiosity fuels tools that **reduce** blast radius.
 - I’d rather ship one tool that actually protects people than a dozen forgettable scripts.
-- Antihero energy: aware of the dark, committed to pointing it in the right direction.
+- Aware of the dark, committed to pointing it in the right direction.

 ---